Iron-Stag-Games/Pronghorn/README.md

 ### Usage
 - The Import() Function is used in a Script to import your Modules.
-- Modules that access the framework require a header and footer.
-Otherwise, they must not return a Function.
+- Modules that access the framework may require a table reference in the header.
 - Modules as descendants of other Modules are not imported.
 - Subfolder structure is included when importing (e.g. Modules.Subfolder1.Subfolder2.ExampleModule)
 - Edit [Debug/EnabledChannels.lua](Pronghorn/Debug/EnabledChannels.lua) to toggle the output of Modules.

-# How does Pronghorn compare to Knit?
+# How does Pronghorn compare to others?

 ### Pros
 - Require() called only in the Script and not in every Module.
-- Immediate Module access with the Modules table.
+- Immediate framework access with the shared table.
 - Obvious Remote behavior in both creation and invocation.
 - Server-to-Client Remote batching.

 ### Cons
 - No automatic Remote creation using Services.
-- Larger Module boilerplate.
+- Use of the shared table may cause interference.

 ### Preference
 - No Controller or Service structure.
-- Boilerplate includes shortcuts to important objects.

 # Core Module Functions